electricbookworks/electric-book-workflow/README.md

 If you don't set the `style`, the page will default to `style: chapter`.
 (So you don't need to ever set `style: chapter` in a YAML header.)

-Page layouts we've designed for in our template CSS are:
+Page layouts we've designed for in our template's CSS are:

 *	`index` for the home page of a collection
 *	`cover` for a front cover, which will appear in ebook editions